Soham-Debnath/Soham-Debnath/README.md

 ###

-<h3 align="left">👨🏻‍💻  About Me</h3>
+<h3 align="left">👩‍💻  About Me</h3>

 ###

-<p align="left">I'm studying from Assam(Central) University.<br><br>😄 I'm  a passionate Full stack developer with a knack for App development, Python programming, and Video editing.
+<p align="left">I'm studying in Assam(Central) University.<br><br>😄 I'm  a passionate Full stack developer with a knack for App development, Python programming, and Video editing.
 I thrive on turning ideas into reality through code and creativity.<br><br>🌱 Currently, I'm diving into Node.js and honing my skills in data structures and algorithms using C++.
 I believe that continuous learning is the key to success in the ever-evolving tech landscape.<br><br>💻 I'm also working on my personal blog, where I share insights from my coding journey, tutorials, and projects that inspire me.
 I aim to create a space where fellow developers can learn and grow together.<br><br>✨ My mission is to leverage technology to solve real-world problems and make a positive impact.
 I'm always open to collaboration and new opportunities, so feel free to reach out!<br><br>Let's connect and code something amazing together!</p>

 ###